-I know I can’t be the only mom who struggles with figuring out what to do with her kids all day.
-In my house boredom = destruction and chaos so I came up with a super loose preschool summer schedule to help keep my daughter occupied without it taking over my life!
+Let’s talk about implementing a kids summer schedule to keep children occupied during their summer at home.
+I know I can’t be the only mom who struggles with figuring out what to do with her kids all day in the summer!
+In my house boredom = destruction and chaos so I came up with a super loose summer schedule to help keep my daughter occupied without it taking over my life!

-It is super important for her to have things to do, but also really important for me to have the time to finish what I need to do for the day.
+Implementing a loose schedule can bring calm through the entire day because kids see what is coming up and that they will have time to do what they want to do.
+In the end, it is super important for my kid to have things to do, but also really important for me to have the time to finish what I need to do for the day.

 My daughter is extremely strong willed and stubborn.
 Things have to be her idea or she typically puts up a fight.
 Getting her ready in the mornings is like getting a teenager ready.
 She doesn’t like the shirt I pick out, she doesn’t want to brush her teeth, she’s too tired to get out of bed, etc.